SaturnIC/RTT-ARM-Cortex-SWD-JTAG-Logging-GUI/README.md

    # or
    pip install -r requirements.txt
    ```

-3. Ensure J-Link software is installed and accessible on your system.
+3. Ensure that the J-Link drivers are installed and accessible on your system.

 ## Usage